Lucy Got Problems

 Sound 8

-Graphics: Great character designs and the art is really good.
+Graphics: The game features great character designs, and the art is really good.

 Summary 8.3 Outstanding